Pulumi CLI & Pulumi Cloud FAQ

 What happens if app.pulumi.com is down?

 Any infrastructure that you’ve deployed using Pulumi will continue working and can be managed with your cloud provider’s console or CLI. app.pulumi.com does not affect any runtime behavior of your application.

 If app.pulumi.com is down, you’ll be unable to preview, update, or destroy a stack using Pulumi.
 Some commands, like

 pulumi logs, use app.pulumi.com to find the correct log stream so will not function until pulumi.com recovers; however, your cloud provider will still produce logs that you can use for diagnostics, which you can view via your cloud console or CLI.

-When you use Pulumi without the Pulumi Service, the checkpoint for your stack is stored locally or in your own external self-managed state storage.
+When you use Pulumi without the Pulumi Cloud, the checkpoint for your stack is stored locally or in your own external self-managed state storage.
 If that file is lost or outdated, Pulumi can no longer operate on your stack.
 To collaborate with others on your stack, you must host this file yourself and protect against conflicting updates to it.
-If you use your own checkpoint file, the Pulumi Service features, such as the deployment history and resource view, will not be available.
+If you use your own checkpoint file, the Pulumi Cloud features, such as the deployment history and resource view, will not be available.

 pulumi login --local or by logging in to an alternative backend.
 For more information, read more at State and Backends.